Credited as Righteousness—Romans 4:4-5

 "Now when a man works, his wages are not credited to him as a gift, but as an obligation.
 However, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness" (Romans 4:4-5)

-That’s right, credited with Jesus’ perfect and sinless record.
+That’s right, given Jesus’ perfect sinless record!

 Where are you trying to earn God’s favor?
-Where could you take a step back and simply thank Him for it?

 Original article published June 30, 2009.